weltliteratur/vossanto/difficult_cases.md

 - "enfant terrible" ist normalerweise keines: "Vivienne Westwood the enfant terrible of British fashion opened her show tamely enough with tailored suits in Scottish wool plaids"
+- ist keine VA: "In setting the scene Mr Softleys dark shadings and supple camerawork can be extremely effective as when he tracks the first visit by beautiful Astrid Sheryl Lee the Laura Palmer of Twin Peaks into the club where she discovers the band."